BAL-Looping Framework Glossary

 We instinctively assume that the way we experience things now is how we have always experienced them.
 When we recall the past, the present apparatus delivers it in a way that feels continuous, hiding any changes that may have occurred in the machinery of perception and looping.

 This quiet bias – the belief in stability – differs from the uncertainty principle, which concerns the impossibility of verifying what past experience was actually like.
-The False Stability Assumption is our tendency to assume no verification is needed because "things have always been this way."
+The false stability assumption is our tendency to assume no verification is needed because “things have always been this way.”
 We project our current experiential apparatus backward, assuming it was the same when we were younger, or even just yesterday.

-This is a corollary of the Looping Uncertainty Principle.
+This is a corollary of the looping uncertainty principle.

 Interfunctional Complementation

-This is Interfunctional Complementation – the reuse of proxy elements across different functional subsystems to form a coherent structure.
+This is interfunctional complementation – the reuse of proxy elements across different functional subsystems to form a coherent structure.
 The more systems engaged in the original experience, the more stable and versatile the configuration becomes.

 Arabella intuitively recognized that walking the pigs home created a richly layered configuration – built from sight, motion, smell, effort, terrain, balance – which could later be reengaged.
 This redundancy isn’t just for memory; it can support any future task that draws on the same pattern – whether it’s pigs retracing their steps or a person recalling what they did at the restaurant.

-See also: Proxy Configuration, The Naïve Archaeologist, Constructed Recollections
+See also: Proxy Configuration, The Naïve Archaeologist

-Part 5: Correcting Widespread Misconceptions
+Part 5: Correcting Widespread Mistaken Impressions

-Consciousness-as-Window Fallacy
+Conscious-Perception-as-a-Window Fallacy

 Looping is not triggered by incoming sensory data.
 It is triggered by the BAL preparing a PTD-formatted output about that data.
 We are not watching the world; we are watching ourselves prepare to describe the world.

-See also: Looping, PTD Channels, Inner Witness Trick
+See also: Looping, PTD Channels

 Tape Illusion of Memory